vincent-camus/carry-cut-back-adder/README.md

 ```

-Synthetize the design using Synopsys Design Compiler
+synthesize the design using Synopsys Design Compiler
 ----------------------------------------------------